-A simple way of performing large-scale calculations is firstly to employ an O(N) method to obtain a self-consistent charge density, and then is to just once diagonalize using the conventional diagonalization method under the self-consistent charge density to obtain full wave functions.
+Although the O(N) methods can treat large-scale systems consisting of more than 1000 atoms, a serious problem is that information about wave functions is lost in the O(N) methods implemented in OpenMX.
+A simple way of obtaining wave functions and the corresponding eigenvalues for the large-scale systems is firstly to employ the O(N) methods to obtain a self-consistent charge density, and then is to just once diagonalize using the conventional diagonalization method under the self-consistent charge density to obtain full wave functions.
 As an illustration of this procedure, we show a large-scale calculation of a multiply connected carbon nanotube (MCCN) consisting of 564 carbon atoms.
-First, the SCF calculation of a MCCN was performed using the O(N) DC method and 48 processors of 2.4 GHz Opteron, where C5.0-s2p1 (basis function), 100 Ryd (scf.energycutoff), 1.0e-7 (scf.criterion), 6.5 Å (orderN.HoppingRanges), 2 (orderN.NumHoppings) and RMM-DIISK (mixing scheme) were used.
-The input file is MCCN.dat in the directory 'work'.
+First, the SCF calculation of a MCCN was performed using the O(N) Krylov subspace method and 16 CPU cores of a 2.6 GHz Xeon, where C5.0-s2p1 (basis function), 130 Ryd (scf.energycutoff), 1.0e-7 (scf.criterion), 6.5 Å (order N. Hopping Ranges), 'order N. Krylov H. order = 400', and RMM-DIISK (mixing scheme) were used.
+The input file is 'MCCN.dat' in the directory 'work'.
 Figure 20 shows the norm of residual charge density in Fourier space as a function of SCF steps.
-We see that 53 SCF steps is enough to obtain a convergent charge density for this system, where the computational time was seven minutes.
+We see that 56 SCF steps is enough to obtain convergent charge density for the system, where the computational time was about seven minutes.
+After that, the following keywords were set in